Blog / Culture

 "I worry if I'll be able to find a quiet place to pray and if anyone will think I'm slacking off or being antisocial"

-Over the years I’ve learnt to scout the office and nearby areas for places to pray, schedule my prayers into my calendar (so I don’t forget and to avoid potential clashes), and to talk to my team to explain/answer any questions.
+Over the years I’ve learned to scout the office and nearby areas for places to pray, schedule my prayers into my calendar (so I don’t forget and to avoid potential clashes), and to talk to my team to explain/answer any questions.
 More often than not, everyone is understanding and super lovely about it.
 In my previous role the director started pointing out when I was running late for my prayers!

 How can businesses make people from minority groups feel welcome at work?